DreamOfTheRedChamber/system-design-interviews/messageQueue.md

                 └───────────────┘
 ```

-## Decoupleing in asynchronous scenarios for decoupling and better performance
+## Decoupling in asynchronous scenarios for better performance
  data exchange between two distribute systems
 - Defer processing of time-consuming tasks without blocking our clients.
 Anything that is slow or unpredictable is a candidate for asynchronous processing.
 Example include
 	+ Interact with remote servers